EPA ID# MOD981123391

 - Location of hard copies of hazardous waste permit application, Part I and Part II Permits, modification requests, reports, etc. and supporting documents:

 Permit Application for Renewal Complete: On April 28, 2006, Haz-Mat Response Disposal Inc., now Hazmat Inc., submitted a permit application to the department and U.S. Environmental Protection Agency Region 7, to renew their existing Missouri Hazardous Waste Management Facility Part I Permit and Hazardous and Solid Waste Amendments Part II Permit.
-The department invites the public to review and offer written comments on the permit renewal application while the department conducts a technical review of the permit application.
+The department determined the permit application was complete and invites the public to review and offer written comments on the permit renewal application while the department conducts a technical review of the permit application.

 The public can review and copy the permit application and supporting documents at the Kansas City Public Library’s Lucile H. Bluford Branch, 3050 Prospect Ave., Kansas City, Missouri (during normal business hours) or the agency locations above.
 Comments on the permit application are more effective if they point out legal or technical issues.
-You may submit written comments online or send comments by mail to Cedric Cunigan, Missouri Department of Natural Resources, Hazardous Waste Program, P.O.
+You may submit written comments online or by mail to Tandi Edelman, Missouri Department of Natural Resources, Hazardous Waste Program, P.O.
 Box 176, Jefferson City, MO 65102-0176.